 The rotary screw trap has been operated annually in the same location since 2009.
-Adult spawner surveys have been conducted fairly regularly since 2004, most consistently in several restoration reaches of the Napa River.
-Other monitoring has been done opportunistically as funding was available over shorter times and in various locations throughout the watershed.
+Adult spawner surveys have not been conducted consistently, but regular surveys have been made since 2003 in several restoration reaches of the Napa River.
+Other monitoring has been completed opportunistically as funding was available over shorter time periods and in various locations throughout the watershed.

 Ideally, fish monitoring should be conducted with approximately the same level of effort every year for at least three to four life-cycles of the target species.
-For steelhead and salmon, which live an average of four to six years, this means that monitoring for approximately 20 years would provide sufficient data to determine their status.
-Long-term fish count data are extremely limited for streams in this area; therefore, the longer this type of monitoring is done, the more valuable it becomes.
+For steelhead and salmon, which live an average of four to six years, this means that monitoring for approximately 20 years would provide sufficient data to determine their population status and trends.
+Long-term fish count data are extremely limited for streams in the bay area; therefore, the longer this type of monitoring is continued, the more valuable it becomes.